hypothesis/lms/README.md

 !["Insecure content blocked" dialog](docs/images/insecure-content-blocked.png "'Insecure content blocked' dialog")

 Click on the <samp>Load unsafe scripts</samp> link and the app should load successfully.

+### Localhost alias

+Some services that the LMS app integrates with (eg. Canvas Studio) do not allow the use of `localhost` in OAuth callback URLs.
+For this reason we use `https://hypothesis.local` URLs in some places.
+To make this work you must declare `hypothesis.local` as an alias for `127.0.0.1` in your `/etc/hosts` file.

 ## Overview and code design